AxelDelcros/club-tortank/README.md

   npm start
 ```
 ## Add your own sounds and music (motivational or jokes)
-For my friends and I, I added some jokes or motivationals sounds like me saying "You can do it !" or "You are so strong !" which are launched randomly whereas the exercises : You can add your own (sounds or music or whatever) in the /bonus/random folder. + for each random sound you add, you have to add it's name (perfectly written, it's case sensible) in the bonusHasard function, in the sources array :
+For my friends and I, I added some jokes or motivationals sounds like me saying "You can do it!" or "You are so strong!" which are launched randomly whereas the exercises : You can add your own (sounds or music or whatever) in the /bonus/random folder. + for each random sound you add, you have to add it's name (perfectly written, it's case sensible) in the bonusHasard function, in the sources array :

 ```javascript
   vm.bonusHasard = function(){